fangbalm/railspet/README.md

 Do you already have Ruby on Rails successfully installed on your machine?

 _Only_ if you already have successfully installed Ruby on Rails on your local machine, follow these steps:
-  1. Git clone this repo onto your local machine.
+  1. If you don't care about pushing this project up to your own Github repo later?
+Then, git clone this repo onto your local machine.
       - In the terminal, type `git clone https://github.com/traumverloren/railspet.git`
       - Make sure you are in your projects folder or wherever you want to store your projects.

+    If you want to have this project in your own Github remote repos...
+     - Then, click the `Fork` button at the top right.
+     - This will create a new repo in your github projects.
+Go to your profile page and click on the  `railspet` repo.
+     - To git clone this repo to your local machine:  In the terminal, type `git clone` with that repo's address.

   2. Navigate into this folder by typing `cd railspet`
   2. Next, type: `bundle install`
   3. Then, type: `bin/rake db:migrate`